yxuco/ethdecoder/README.md

 node index.js decode contract-address [ start-date [ end-date ]]
 ```

-For example, the following command would decode the data for the `DAI` token contract in the data range from `2021-10-01` and `2021-10-05` (inclusive):
+For example, the following command would decode the data for the `DAI` token contract in the date range from `2021-10-01` and `2021-10-05` (inclusive):

 ```bash
 node index.js decode '0x6b175474e89094c44da98b954eedeac495271d0f' '2021-10-01' '2021-10-05'